 Adults aged 21 and older may have up to 2 ounces of marijuana.
 Using marijuana in any way smoking, eating or vaping isn’t allowed in public places.
 This includes the following outdoor and indoor areas, such as:

-- Public roads, streets or sidewalks;
+- Public roads, streets, or sidewalks;

-- Alleys, parks or trails;
+- Alleys, parks, or trails;

-- Golf courses, parking lots or in any open space;
+- Golf courses, parking lots, or in any open space;

-- Public buildings or shopping centres;
+- Public buildings or shopping centers;

 - places of businesses usually open to the general public;

 - automobiles and other vehicles located on public property or public right-of-way.

 Where Can I Use or Possess Marijuana in Colorado?

 Your best option is private property.
 However, property owners have the right to prohibit marijuana usage and possession on their grounds.
 Marijuana use may not be permitted in rented housing.